 diabetes and why might you get it?

 Think of the body as a car and glucose as the gasoline.
 The insulin is like the carburetor; it regulates the gasbut for a diabetic, it doesn't, so the engine floods easily.

-symptoms of diabetes vary, but they can include increased thirst or hunger, abdominal pain, fatigue, increased urination, vomiting, and blurred vision.
+The symptoms of diabetes vary, but they can include increased thirst or hunger, abdominal pain, fatigue, increased urination, vomiting, and blurred vision.

 change your diet